-This will create the new GeoPackage database and add the roads\34S layer.
+This will create the new GeoPackage database and add the roads_34S layer.

-8. Repeat this process for each layer, creating a new layer in the vector\analysis.gpkg GeoPackage file with \34S appended to the original name.
+8. Repeat this process for each layer, creating a new layer in the vector_analysis.gpkg GeoPackage file with 34S appended to the original name and removing each of the old layers from the project.